 Keep in mind that rebranding universities and colleges does not mean changing a just color palette, logo, or mascot.

-What REALLY makes attending your university more valuable than another?
+What makes attending your university more valuable than another?

-That’s the questions that need answers when the decision to rebrand universities is made.
+That’s the questions that need answers when deciding to rebrand universities.